ibm-cloud-docs/hlf-support/vscode-extension.md

 ## Step three: Package a smart contract
 {: #packaging-a-smart-contract}

-You need to package a smart contract before you can install it on your {{site.data.keyword.IBM_notm}} Blockchain Platform network or the preconfigured Hyperledger Fabric network. **Fabric V1 channels require smart contract packages to be in the `.cds` format, and V2 require the `.tar.gz` format.** Complete the following steps to package your smart contract:
+You need to package a smart contract before you can install it on your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network or the preconfigured Hyperledger Fabric network. **Fabric V1 channels require smart contract packages to be in the `.cds` format, and V2 require the `.tar.gz` format.** Complete the following steps to package your smart contract:

 1. Open your smart contract project in VS Code by clicking **File** and then click **Open ...**.
 Ensure that you have the smart contract project open in the file viewer.
 2. Click the **{{site.data.keyword.IBM_notm}} Blockchain Platform** icon to open the **{{site.data.keyword.IBM_notm}} Blockchain Platform** tab.